mrmaxguns/MaxBF/DOCUMENTATION.md

 #### Byte manipulation

-The `+` command increases the byte at the currently pointed cell, wraping to `0` if incremented past the maximum value.
+The `+` command increases the byte at the currently pointed cell, wrapping to `0` if incremented past the maximum value.

-The `-` command decreases the byte at the currently pointed cell, wraping to the maximum value if decremented past `0`.
+The `-` command decreases the byte at the currently pointed cell, wrapping to the maximum value if decremented past `0`.

 #### I/O